 Program Goals

-The Art History course of study prepares students for a range of trajectories, both in the vast global economy of the art world and countless other fields: design, journalism, law, finance, and a business landscape in which creative facility is essential.
-The program cultivates skills central to the discipline and crucial to navigating the contemporary world—critical discernment, deep reading, analytic writing, cultural fluency, and sustained attention.
-Even more, our students connect with a wider human history by engaging with our visual expressions, built environments, and vital philosophical traditions—the study of Art History prepares students to thrive in a technologically and socially interconnected world.
+The Art History course of study prepares students for a range of trajectories, both in the vast global economy of the art world and countless other fields: design, journalism, diplomacy, law, finance, and a business landscape in which creative facility is essential.
+Our students connect with a wide human history by engaging with our visual expressions, built environments, and philosophical traditions.
+The program prepares students to thrive in a technologically and socially interconnected world by cultivating skills central to the discipline—critical discernment, sustained attention, deep reading, analytic writing, and cultural fluency.

 The curriculum is organized around seven key learning outcomes: